ntlinh8/robot-python-custom/Readme.md

 There're 2 main way to implement library:
-1. Independent library: Based on standard libraries of Python
+1. Independent library:
+Based on standard libraries of Python
 Eg: You can custom keywords to perform the complex logic with math library, read and verify the specific characteristics of file....
 It doesn't depend on any reference libraries in Robot layer. -> Easy to create with module and file, don't need consider about the class structure to make it complecated.
 That's it.
 -------------------------------------------------------------------------

 2. Dependent Library.
 Based on other libraries of Python.
-But it can be devided into 2 types:
+But it can be divided into 2 types:
 -------------------------------------------------------------------------

 2.1.
 Libraries depend on the not running libraries in Robot layer (Request, HTTPS libraries)